BCN3D/BCN3DSigma-Profile-Generator/README.md

 # BCN3DSigma-Profile-Generator
-Profile Generator for Simplify3D slicing software.
+Profile Generator for Simplify3D & Cura slicing softwares.
 Specifically designed for the BCN3D Sigma.

-The python script is capable of generating Simplify3D profiles according to the nozzle sizes, materials and qualities defined in ProfilesData.json
+The python script is capable of generating profiles according to nozzle sizes, materials and qualities defined in *Profiles Data* folder.

 *Note this is an early version of the script.
 Although profiles are precisely calculated there may be some combinations where quality can still be improved.*

 ## Requirements

-- Have python 2.7 installed.
+- Python 2.7 installed.
-- Have ProfilesData.json file with at least one Nozzle size, one filament and one quality preconfiguration.
-Note the included one comes with all Nozzle sizes, materials and qualities we have tested.
+- *Profiles Data* folder with at least one Nozzle size, one filament and one quality preset.
+The included one comes with all Nozzle sizes, materials and qualities we have tested.

 ## Usage

-First you need to clone/download the repository in your computer:
+Clone/download the repository in your computer:

 `git clone https://github.com/BCN3D/BCN3DSigma-Profile-Generator`